paxful/sdk-js/README.md

 ### Persistence

 When you create an instance of SDK, in both flows, SDK will automatically create an in-memory storage for storing credentials.
-When you are working with `Client Credentials` flow, that may not be much of an issue - if you stop a NodeJS application, then upon next start SDK will automatically fetch access token required for you account when you are making a first request, hence only additional latency added to first request.
-Situation changes when you're using `Authorization Code Grant` - in this case you will lose access token that you have received when users authorized your application and users will need to pass authentication flow again.
+To ensure that your authentication requests aren't throttled from our end, before going to production with your application, you need to implement and start using credentials storage, as explained below.
+This is especially important for `Authorization Code Grant` flow - when using a default in-memory storage, if your application is restarted, you will lose access token that you have received when users authorized your application and users will need to go through authentication flow again.
 In order to avoid that you may implement `CredentialStorage` that would keep credentials in a storage of your liking (some kind of database) and therefore fetched credentials would survive NodeJs application restarts.
-Given that every schema and application requirements are different we are not shipping any implementation of `CredentialsStorage` out of the box beside [in-memory one](src/oauth/CredentialStorage.ts#L9).
+Given that every schema and application requirements are different we are not shipping any implementation of `CredentialsStorage` out of the box beside[in-memory one](src/oauth/CredentialStorage.ts#L9).
 The interface is very simple and contains only two methods - `getCredentials` and `saveCredentials` thus implementing a proper storage for your application should take no time.

 Once you have implemented the interface, you may pass its instance as a second argument to `usePaxful` helper method, for example: